-These memes are less a detournement of these films, since the anti-corporate message was always there in the first place defining the conflicts that made up the plot.
+These memes are less a detournement of these films than a change of emphasis, since the anti-corporate message was always there in the first place defining the conflicts that made up the plot.
 Jaws and Alien in some sense were always both more "man versus man" in the form of corporation than "man versus animal" especially as the corporation is necessary to push humanity into a conflict with an animal that just ultimately wants to eat, live, and survive.
 One could also argue that both these films were at the cusp of a certain transformation into the contemporary blockbuster form, and are in some sense richer in narrative, character, and even subtext than the latest string of corporate tie ins, but it seems that part of the way that the contemporary culture industry functions is by constantly creating nostalgia for what seems like a earlier, better version of itself.
 This is perhaps something that not even Horkheimer and Adorno saw.
 Despite all of these caveats I am more interested in the way in which the memes draws out the anti-capitalist content that was always there.
-In this context, I am interested in the way in which the meme produce and reflect a new sensibility one that is less pacified by the culture industry than able to express anger and indignation through it.
+In this context, I am interested in the way in which the meme produce and reflect a new sensibility one that is not so much pacified by the culture industry as it is able to poach it for its latent critical potential (to use De Certeau's terminology).
 (Of course this is not limited to these two films.
 Jurassic Park has also been joked about and memed in this context and one could imagine an entire rereading of Hollywood films for corporations that are more interested in profits than preserving lives.
 It wouldn't be hard.
 It even seems unavoidable.)